Instructional Practices

 1. Set classroom rules

-Among your rules, be sure to have a couple that won’t be tolerated under any circumstances, like hitting and name-calling, and provide appropriate consequences for those actions.
-If a student breaks one of these rules, ensure that you’re consistent in following through on the consequences; doing so reinforces how unacceptable that behavior is.
-In turn, this makes that kind of behavior less likely to occur in the future.
+Among your rules, be sure to mention behaviors that won’t be tolerated under any circumstances, like hitting and name-calling, and provide appropriate consequences for those actions.
+If a student breaks one of these rules, ensure that you’re consistent in following through on the consequences; doing so reinforces how unacceptable the behavior is.
+In turn, the behavior less likely to occur in the future.

 If a student is unkind to a peer, help them understand the effects of their behavior by asking how they feel when something similar happens to them.
-Encouraging your students to reflect on the consequences of their actions can help them to develop important skills like empathy and introspection.
+Encouraging your students to reflect on the consequences of their actions can help them to develop important skills like introspection and empathizing with others.

 3. Group exercises

-Include many tasks that require students to work in pairs and teams to expose them to working with different students.
-When students move beyond their cliques and work alongside other peers, they’re able to build a more genuine and inclusive classroom community.
-Be sure to also vary their teamwork experiences by placing them in both groups, as well as occasionally allowing them to form their own teams.
+Include many tasks that require students to work in pairs and teams to expose them to working with various students.
+When students move beyond their friend group, they’re able to build a more genuine and inclusive classroom community.
+Be sure to also vary their teamwork experiences by placing them in groups, as well as occasionally allowing them to form their own teams.

 4. Remind them that trying is more important than being right

-Many students don’t even attempt to answer questions or participate in discussions because they’re afraid of being wrong — they’ll do anything to avoid the perceived shame of not being right.
+Many students don’t even attempt to answer questions or participate in discussions because they’re afraid of being wrong.
+They’ll do anything to avoid the perceived shame of not being right.
 To encourage participation, make your classroom a place where giving something a try is worth celebrating.
-Praise students for guessing as much as you would for being correct, especially if it’s a student that doesn’t participate much or if it’s new material.
+Praise students for trying as much as you would for being correct, especially if it’s a student that doesn’t participate much or if it’s new material.

 Naturally, this is easier said than done, but with persistence, you can create a classroom culture where more students are willing to put themselves out there to participate in activities, even when they’re not sure they’re right.